Specialisms

 Employment Profile

 Her role is to help them meet their maximum potential and to guide and support their reintegration back into the community from where they came.
-This may involve identifying opportunities and supports, such as suitably experienced personnel or technology, to provide the structure necessary for them succeed.
-For those with long term dysphagia or a tracheostomy Sarah’s role may be one of assessment for potential to begin oral feeding or tracheostomy weaning.
+This may involve identifying opportunities and supports, such as suitably experienced personnel or technology, to provide the structure necessary for them to succeed.
+For those with long term dysphagia or a tracheostomy, Sarah’s role may be one of assessment for potential to begin oral feeding or tracheostomy weaning.

 Prior to this, Sarah was the Clinical Specialist SLT at Bath Neuro-Rehab service for over 15 years.
 Here she worked as part of a highly specialised interdisciplinary team managing clients with complex neuro-disability, from acute care through to discharge home.
-This involved acting as ‘coordinator’ to ensure a successful transition home, including assisting with assessment of the home situation and organising a suitable level of care or cognitive support.
+This involved acting as ‘co-ordinator’ to ensure a successful transition home, including assisting with assessment of the home situation and organising a suitable level of care or cognitive support.

 Qualifications and Membership